Computer Science Foundations

 Can you help with B+ tree implementation?

 Yes.
-CMU 15-445 project 2, Berkeley CS186 project 2, and MIT 6.830 lab 4 all require a B+ tree from scratch.
+Most database implementation courses require a B+ tree from scratch.
 The implementation includes node split on overflow, node merge or redistribute on underflow, sibling pointers at the leaf level for range scans, and concurrent crab-locking for thread safety.
 Test cases cover insert, delete, point lookup, range scan at 100,000 keys.

 Do you support transaction and concurrency control?